rapid7/insightconnect-workflows/workflows/Enrich_File_Hash_with_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-After importing, activate the workflow in order to trigger it.
+After importing and activating the workflow, execute the bot command to trigger it e.g. `!hash_lookup <hash>`

 ## Technical Details